Studies show a direct correlation between high concentrations of CO2, employee productivity and health in office settings.

-While many of us work in poor indoor air quality, few would understand the problems and direct negative impact it may have on an individual’s overall well-being.
-Think about never having to feel drowsy around 3:00 pm and instead you feel a sense of clarity in the mind and surge in overall productivity.
+While many of us work in poor indoor air quality, few understand the problems and direct negative impact it has on our well-being.

 In understanding the findings from the Harvard study, one can view the demonstrated negative impact that high levels of CO2 can have on ones level of concentration.

 Do high levels of carbon dioxide impair decision-making performance?
 According to researchers at the Lawrence Berkeley National Laboratory, the answer appear to be that it does.

 A paper titled "Is CO2 an Indoor Pollutant?
 Higher Levels of CO2 May Diminish Decision Making Performance" documented the results of research on a group of test-takers subjected to different levels of carbon dioxide in an enclosed chamber.
 The research found that the increasing CO2 levels alone, without any other variables, had a direct impact on the results of tests designed to quantify decision making performance.

 "The dramatic direct influence of CO2 on decision making performance was unexpected and the study needs to be replicated.
 The findings of this study, if replicated, have implications for the standards that specify minimum ventilation rates in buildings, and indicate the need to adhere more consistently to the existing standards."

 Building occupants and facility managers consistently rank poor indoor air quality as a top complaint of building occupants.

 According to another study conducted by researchers at the Lawrence Berkeley National Laboratory, the cognitive impairment due to poor indoor air quality is clear.